kimble/dropwizard-dashboard/readme.md

 Give it a spin
 --------------

-Fire up a Dropwizard project with the admin interface running on port 8081 (or tweak DropwizardProxy.groovy).
+Fire up a Dropwizard project with the admin interface running on port 8081.

 When Dropwizard is running it should only be a matter of running `./gradlew run` and point your browser to http://localhost:9000/.